Stabilizing the unstable output of persistent homology computations: Introduction

 \subsection{Our Contribution}

 This paper introduces a method for stabilizing desirable but unstable outputs of persistent homology computations.
 The main idea is the following.
-On the front end, we think of a persistent homology computation $\Comp$ as being parametrized by a vector ${\bf a} = (a_1, \ldots, a_n)$ of real numbers.
-These parameters could specify the input to the computation (e.g. the values on the vertices of a simplicial complex) or they could specify other values used in the computation (e.g. threshold parameters used in de-noising or bandwidths for smoothing).
-For a given choice of ${\bf a}$, we get a PD.
-On the back end, we consider a function $p$ that extracts a real-number summary from a PD; for example, $p$ might extract the persistence of a homology class created by the addition of a specific edge in a filtered simplicial complex.
-The composite function $h$ that maps the parameter vector to the real-number need not be continuous, but it will in many cases be {measurable}.
+On the front end, we think of a persistent homology computation $\Comp$ as being parametrized by a vector $\vect{a} = (a_1, \ldots, a_n)$ of real numbers.
+These parameters could specify the input to the computation (e.g. the coordinates of the vertices of a simplicial complex) or they could specify other values used in the computation (e.g. threshold parameters used in de-noising or bandwidths for smoothing).
+For a given choice of $\vect{a}$, we get a persistence diagram.
+On the back end, we consider a function $p$ that extracts a real-number summary from a persistence diagram.
+For example, $p$ might extract the persistence of a homology class created by the addition of a specific edge in a filtered simplicial complex, or it might be an indicator function on whether or not the longest bar was born by the addition of a simplex contained in a fixed region of the input space, or it may indicate whether or not a chosen representative geometric cycle intersects a given region.
+The composite function $h$ that maps the parameter vector to the real number need not be continuous, but it will in many cases be {measurable}.
 We convolve this function with a Gaussian (or indeed any Lipschitz function) to produce a new Lipschitz function that carries the persistence-based information we desire.

-Our main theoretical results (Theorems \ref{thm:stability1}, \ref{thm:stability2} and \ref{thm:stability3}) give conditions on functions $h$ and $K$ (where $K$ will usually be a kernel) that guarantee that the convolution $h * K$ is Lipschitz with specified Lipschitz constant.
-From these we obtain the following, where more precise statements are given as Corollaries \ref{cor:triangular}, \ref{cor:epanechnikov} and \ref{cor:gaussian}.
+Our main theoretical results (Theorems \ref{thm:stability1}, \ref{thm:stability2}, and \ref{thm:stability3}) give conditions on functions $h$ and $K$ (where $K$ will usually be a kernel) that guarantee that the convolution $h * K$ is Lipschitz with specified Lipschitz constant.
+From these we obtain the following, where more precise statements are given as Corollaries \ref{cor:triangular}, \ref{cor:epanechnikov}, and \ref{cor:gaussian}.

 \begin{theorem} If $h$ is locally essentially bounded then for the triangular and Epanechnikov kernels, $h * K$ is locally Lipschitz.
 If $h$ is essentially bounded then for the Gaussian kernel, $h * K$ is Lipschitz. \end{theorem}